deopurkar/deopurkar.github.io/README.md

     (require 'ox-publish)
     (require 'subr-x)

+We want to make sure that org files are opened in org mode.

+    (add-to-list 'auto-mode-alist '("\\.org\\'" . org-mode))

+The files properties.el and backlinks.el (tangled from org) add the functionality to automatically add a well-formatted properties block and backlinks.

+    (load-file "properties.el")
+    (load-file "backlinks.el")

+The variable `links-in-cv` used above controls whether links should be included in the cv.

+    (defvar links-in-cv t
+      "Should links be included while processing cv.org")

+The variable `project-root-directory` sets up the root directory of the website.
+This is used for backlinks search.
+The backlinks also need an up-to-date id database.

+     (defvar project-root-directory (expand-file-name "./content/"))

+    (org-id-update-id-locations
+     (directory-files-recursively
+      project-root-directory
+      "\.org$"))

 Next I set the options for `org-publish-project-alist`, as documented [here](help:org-publish-project-alist).
 Currently I have the following projects.